mgbmix/mgbmix/content/CARDS/DROP 01/0009 - Startup Guy.md

 [[HP]]: 250 [[STR]]: 2 [[INT]]: 5 [[FYT]]: 3 [[NRG]]: 3 [[SWG]]: 3 [[PSI]]: 5

 [Report User] Pick an enemy creature card to report.
 If creature is Whypeepo or D.U.D.E.: Fellas Rising faction, ban instantly (kill).
-All other creatures take 100 Snitching DMG.
+All other creatures take 100 [[DMG|Snitching DMG]].

 [Kickstarter] Flip coin;
 Heads, +700 HP, may distribute how you see fit.